BCT Nearly New Sale - Information for sellers

 What else do I need to know about large items?

-• Your number allocator will advise you when you can collect unsold small items after the Sale.
-Failure to collect unsold goods within 14 days after the sale will result in them being donated to charity.
+• Your number allocator will advise you when you can collect unsold small items after the sale within 7 days from their house.
+Failure to collect unsold goods within 10 days after the sale will result in a fine of 25€ and them being disposed of.

 How am I paid?

-• The BCT charges for each seller number given out €5,00; €2.50 if the seller is a BCT member.
+• The BCT charges for each seller number given out €7,00 for non-members and €3.50 if the seller is a BCT member.
 Plus 20% of the value of goods sold.

 • The BCT is not responsible for any problems arising because the seller has provided an incorrect account number.